Chadarius/StarCitizenVoiceAtk/README.md

 - CTRL-Equals - Throttle up (5%)

 #### Mouse Wheel Speed Limiter Macro
+I've included a rudrudimentary speed limiter macro for mouse and keyboard users.
+Do not use this macro if you are using joysticks.
+Your joystick will constantly take over the speed limiter setting at seemingly random times.
+Just don't do it!
+If you are a mouse and keyboard person then this should work much better for you than the default HCS settings.

+To enable using the mouse macros, rename the "[Set;] [throttle;Impulse] [speed;power;] [to;] [0..100]" by adding 'Gremlin or Joystick to the beginning of the command".
+Then edit the "Mouse [Set;] [throttle;Impulse] [speed;power;] [to;] [0..100]" and remove Mouse from the beginning of the command.
+Now you can say "Impulse 50" and get roughly 50% set to your speed limiter.
+It is not exact and will be slightly different every time.
+It is what it is.
+You may need to adjust the timing and ranges in the macro to make it work properly for you.
+This works OKish for me.

 #### DCS EWACS Radio
 Say "Select Radio Channel 1-10" (or just "channel 1-10") and the AWACS Radio Channel of that number will be selected.
 This requires you to set the controls for Radio 1 to CTRL-\ and Select Next Radio to CTRL-].
 I also set Select Previous Radio to CTRL-[ and Push to talk as NUMPAD-Plus (same as in Star Citizen), but neither of these keybinds are used for the Select Radio Channel macro.
 I highly suggest you check out [SRS-Citizen](https://srs-citizen.app).